lanternbugs/MarsAndMore/README.md

 This program, or parts, can be redistributed and/or modified under the terms of the GNU General Public License; either version 2 of the License, or (at your option) any later version.

 Mars and More uses the Swiss Ephemeris located at AstroApp/Astrobot/Ephemeris.
 This is a C library.
-We currently are using 4 API calls from the AdapterToEphemeris class in Astrobot/Adapter folder to the Swiss Ephemeris.
+We currently are using 4 API calls from AstroApp/Astrobot/Adapter/AdapterToEphemeris.m implementation to the Swiss Ephemeris.
 Its data files are at AstroApp/Astrobot/ephe.
-And its license is located next to ours in outer folder, swiss-ephemeris-license.
+Its license is located next to ours in outer folder, swiss-ephemeris-license.
 It is compatible with GPL and Mars and More uses it under GPL.
 It also has a dual license.
-And for those interested in just the Ephemeris there is also a Java port by Thomas Mack.
+And for those interested in just the Ephemeris there is also a GPL Java port by Thomas Mack.

 City data in cities.json for latitude and longitude is from KStars, https://edu.kde.org/kstars/ and used under GPL.